Anja585/pands-project2021/README.md

 ![alt text](https://github.com/Anja585/pands-project2021/blob/main/10_petal_width_histogram.png)
 ## Correlation
-Pandas dataframe and corr() method is used to find the pairwise correlation of all columns in the dataframe for each iris type separately.
+Pandas data frame and corr() method is used to find the pairwise correlation of all columns in the data frame for each iris type separately.
 ```
 corrMatrix_setosa = iris_setosa.corr()
 corrMatrix_versicolor = iris_versicolor.corr()
 corrMatrix_virginica = iris_virginica.corr()
 ```
-Data is appended into a txt file '04_iris_data_summary'.
+Data is appended into a txt file '04 iris_data summary'.
 ```
 with open ("04_iris_data_summary", "a") as f: mode
     f.write("correlation matrix setosa\n{}\n\n".format(str(corrMatrix_setosa)))